hakuhodo-technologies/scope-rl/rtbgym/README.md

 We first provide an example usage of the standard and customized environment.
 Then, we also describe an example workflow of online RL.
 The offline RL examples are provided in [OfflineGym's README](../README.md).

-Note that, while we describe the usage with [OfflineGym](../README.md) and [d3rlpy](https://github.com/takuseno/d3rlpy), RTBGym is also compatible with many other libraries working under the [OpenAI Gym](https://gym.openai.com) interface.

 ### Standard RTBEnv

 Our standard RTBEnv is available from `gym.make()`, following the [OpenAI Gym](https://gym.openai.com) interface.